talhaouycoding/jump-game/README.md

 * JS

-this Project is created for have fun, and master javascript . i always try to do something good with a new technologies
+this Project is created for have fun, and master javascript .

+i always try to do something good with a new technologies, enjoy it! :)
 ## setup
 I deploy it on netlify